Sariohara/Windows-Setup-Guide/README.md

       - Setting this up removes the ***Language Input Indicator*** from the Taskbar, very annoying otherwise.

 6. Go to `Gaming`
+   - Click on ***Game Mode*** and turn on `Game Mode`
    - Click on ***Xbox Game Bar*** and turn off `Open Xbox Gamebar Using this button on a controller`
-   - Click on ***Game Mode*** and turn on `Game Mode`
+   - Disable/Enable Gamebar
+     - By Default, Windows 11 does not have any option to disable Gamebar.
+All you can do is stop the controller button from opening GameBar
+     - Use [this](https://www.mediafire.com/file/tte1yfp9kgzofiu/Disable_Gamebar.reg/file) to `Disable` GameBar.
+     - Use [this](https://www.mediafire.com/file/gg9a8ih840m376l/Enable_Gamebar.reg/file) to `Enable` GameBar.

 7. The `Privacy and Security` is all personal preference, but I recommend turning off everything you dont need.
 Just make sure to not fully turn off all of them, only disable what you know you dont need.

 - You can also set up almost all of these settings by using another utility [ThisIsWin11](https://github.com/builtbybel/ThisIsWin11).
 You can also download multiple applications directly through this using Windows Package Manager (You Will Need WinGet for this, the app will guide you to install it)

-***

-## Step 6 - Finishing Up

-At this point, almost everything is set up and ready to go.
-Things recommended at this point -

-1. Cleanup your Drives
+8. Cleanup your Drives
    - This can be done through either `Disk Cleanup` (Can be opened by searching ***Disk Cleanup***), a built in Windows Utility, or you can use a third party program like [BurnBytes](https://github.com/builtbybel/burnbytes)

         <img src="https://user-images.githubusercontent.com/81617629/163946826-86b59f3c-7c60-470d-a6cc-a38fb99ded46.png">